Genevieve Lowes, Child & Adolescent Psychotherapist

 I aim to help children and young people to understand and better cope with emotional difficulties which prevent their learning and development, and hamper their flourishing in educational environments.

-What is it like for a child to see a child psychotherapist?
+What is it like to see a child psychotherapist?

 Every child is unique and relationships are ever changing.
 When we work together, I will be flexible, responding to the requirements at the time and the age and developmental needs of your child, teenager or you as a young person.